King John and Worcestershire

 At the time of burial a silk canopy was placed over the tomb, and the body was covered in silk.
 The cost of candles round the tomb was paid for by the royal government giving Worcester's monks Grafton manor, and the whole of the College Green area was finally returned to the cathedral, having been taken at the Norman invasion from the cathedral by the then Sheriff of Worcester.

 Worcester 1250 A.D.
 A 1:500 scale reconstruction of the walled city of Worcester as it may have looked in the middle of the thirteenth century.
 Built by Hugh Watson and Dave Austin, and Jeremy Burr.
-This model is currently in store with the Worcester City Museum.
+This model has been renovated in 2015 to mark the 800th anniversary of Magna Carta and is on display in the Worcester City Commandery Museum,